lichendust/meander/readme.md

 Only include the actual gender data in the boneyard, with at least one `[gender.x]` header as the first non-whitespace text inside.
 Whitespace, indentation and letter casings are not considered: the way the name is written in the table is how it will appear in the output.

 You can put the gender table anywhere, so if you want to shove it way down at the end, Meander doesn't mind.
 If you supply more than one table (such as across multiple included files), those new characters will be combined.

-(You could make a stub file that outputs the gender info for a whole season of episodes, for example).
-Existing characters are not changed to prevent confusion: always define a character in a single location.
+> For instance, you could create a stub file that `includes` and therefore outputs the statistics for a whole season of episodes.

+~~Existing characters are not changed to prevent confusion: always define a character in a single location.~~  This was changed in `v0.2.4`, because the pros actually outweighed the cons of this.

 ### Data